The Anniversary Effect

 4. Express your memories and feelings when an Anniversary Effect happens.
 You can do this by talking with a family member or friend, journaling, blogging or finding creative ways to express your inner experiences.

 5. Make sure you take good care of yourself during these times.
 Self-care, support and comfort will help ground you as you move through trauma.

 6. If you find that you're struggling with your trauma, remember that you're not alone.
 Loss affects each of us differently, so don't put a time limit on your grief.
-If you feel overwhelmed or cannot navigate successfully through your Anniversary Reaction, consider seeking the counsel of a mental healthcare professional.
+If you feel overwhelmed or cannot navigate successfully through your Anniversary Reaction, consider seeking a mental healthcare professional who specializes in trauma.